Switch to ADA Accessible Theme

 Close Menu

-Experience Matters A law firm with a record you can rely on
+Experience Matters An Atlanta DUI & criminal law firm with a record you can rely on

-We have a track record of winning cases and getting great results.
+We have a track record of winning Georgia DUI and criminal defense cases with great results.

 Trial Lawyers We Go To Court To Win

-Whether resolving your case in or out of court, we fight for you and don’t sell you short.
+Whether resolving your Georgia criminal case in or out of court, we fight for you and don’t sell you short.

 We Protect Your record, your career and your reputation

-When you have a lot on the line, The Spizman Firm is a law firm you can trust.
+When you have a lot on the line, The Spizman Firm is the Atlanta DUI and criminal law firm you can trust.

 Recent Results For Our Clients